James Corden called out for ‘scandalous’ theft of famous Ricky Gervais joke

 During the segment, Corden says: "When you see Elon Musk talk about Twitter, he does this thing where he goes, 'Well, it's the town square.'
 But it isn't, 'cause if someone puts up a poster in a town square that says, ‘Guitar lessons available,’ you don’t get people in the town going, ‘I don’t wanna play the guitar!
 I wanna play the piano, you piece of s***!’

 Corden continued: “It’s like, ‘That sign wasn’t for you – it was for somebody else.
-You don’y have to get mad about all of it.’”
+You don’t have to get mad about all of it.’”

 On Tuesday (1 November), the Office and After Life star Gervais shared the video in a now-deleted tweet, writing: “The bit about the town square advert for guitar lessons is brilliant.”
 Showing he didn’t mind, Gervais added a laughing face emoji.

-The comedian’s followers immediately knew that Gervais was referencing the fact that he made the exact same joke in his 2018 Netflix stand-up Ricky Gervais Humanity.
+The comedian’s followers immediately knew that Gervais was referencing the fact that he made practically the same joke in his 2018 Netflix stand-up Ricky Gervais Humanity.
 Many shared the clip of Gervais cracking the joke “word for word”.
+Corden has since responded to accusations he stole Gervais’ joke.

-However, it was swiftly pointed out by Gervais that Corden’s team probably wrote the joke, suggesting that Corden was unaware of the situation.
+Shortly after posting his initial tweet about the matter, Gervais swiftly suggested that it was Corden’s team that probably wrote the joke, and expressed the belief that Corden would hav ebeen unaware of the situation.

-“Didn’t deliver it like you though,” one fan replied to Gervais, adding: “I assume he asked to use that joke?“

-To this, Gervais replied: “I doubt he would knowingly just copy such a famous stand-up routine word for word like that.”
+Gervais replied to a follower: “I doubt he would knowingly just copy such a famous stand-up routine word for word like that.”

 Others called out Corden for the “scandalous” joke steal, with many expressing surprise at how similar the wording was.